inoas/glychee/README.md

 cd foobar
 ```

-In your project create a file named `src/benchmark.gleam` with following
+Add glychee: `gleam add glychee`, then in your project create a file named
-source code:
+`src/benchmark.gleam` with following source code:

 ```gleam
 if erlang {